DALAI LAMA TOUR...

 Start your day at Dawn...!

 Our guest from Virginia-USA , Mindy Frost visiting us the second time for a month long vacation in May 2007 with her 13 year old son, Nathaniel was very interested in the Dalai Lama Tour..a Green Day !
 While we were familiar with the trek upto the Indru-Nag Snake Temple we had heard from our old mason about the hidden Tea Gardens right on top of the Hill and just above our Mountain retreat..'Vidya Niwas.'
-We decided we would go up the Temple and return via the Tea garden.
+We decided we would go up the Temple and return via the Tea garden on our soft adventure.

 As it was going to be a long day, we got up early dawn and started for the trek with a light breakfast.
 Apart from our Digi-cameras, we took our organic coffee and lunch packs.We were a party of six, with our 13 year old daughter Naintara and our trek guide...Many tourists follow this trail of Indru-Nag Temple and it is very popular !

-The beautiful nature walk up the Temple on top of the hill (1200 metres) was a like a natural energizing health guide to us.
+The beautiful nature walk up the Temple on top of the hill (1200 metres) was a like a natural energizing health guide to us on our Dharamshala Treks.

 On the way we met some Tibetan monks starting their day with morning prayers and debate.
 There was an air of spirituality in the fresh morning environment of the Himalaya mountains and our Dalai Lama Tour for the day seemed to be truely blessed in Dharamsala !